-The outline above illustrates how the origin of replicating molecules initiates a directional self-organising selection of the major lifeforms, allowing evolutionary biology to develop beyond the diversifying contingency that has dominated natural selection theory since its introduction by Darwin and Wallace in 1858.
-While Darwin envisioned "progress towards perfection" from the "struggle for existence" that "inevitably follows from the high rate at which all organic beings tend to increase" (Darwin 1859), he never formulated the underlying mechanisms leaving natural selection to the unsolved diversifying contingency of particular circumstances, providing no overall organising principle (Witting 2008).
+My outline illustrates how the origin of replicating molecules initiates a directional self-organising natural selection of the major lifeforms, allowing evolutionary biology to develop beyond the diversifying contingency that has dominated natural selection theory since its introduction by Darwin and Wallace in 1858.
+While Darwin envisioned "progress towards perfection" from the "struggle for existence" that "inevitably follows from the high rate at which all organic beings tend to increase" (Darwin 1859), he never formulated the underlying mechanisms leaving natural selection theory to the diversifying contingency of particular circumstances, providing no overall organising principle (Witting 2008).

-This dichotomy-between envisions of an overall directional evolution (often towards increased perfection and phenotypic complexity) and no explicitly formulated supporting selection-remained for almost 150 years.
+This conceptual dichotomy-between envisions of an overall directional evolution (often towards increased perfection and phenotypic complexity) and no explicitly formulated supporting natural selection-remained for almost 150 years.
 While originally a pre-Darwinian concept of biological evolution (Lamarck 1809; Chambers 1844; Spencer 1855), the idea of an overall directional evolution remained widespread up through the modern synthesis in mid-20th century (McShea 1991).
 The popularity of the concept declined thereafter following the rise of traditional life history theory, but new hypotheses on a directional evolution of complexity and order continues to appear from time to time reflecting the ultimate unsolved paradox of evolutionary biology (e.g. Demetrius 1974; Saunders and Ho 1976; Brooks and Wiley 1986; Kauffman 1993; Brandon and McShea 2011; Brown et al. 2024).
 At least ten hypotheses propose to explain an evolutionary increase in complexity (McShea 1991), but most of these are not based on demographic natural selection.
-The proposed selforganising selection (Witting 1997, 2017b) is the only directional hypothesis available that explicitly predicts the natural selection succession of the major lifeforms, and it is also the only hypothesis based on contingencefree life history selection by the agreed demographic fitness of the Malthusian parameter.
+The self-organising selection of Malthusian relativity is the only directional hypothesis available that explicitly predicts the natural selection succession of the major lifeforms, and it is also the only hypothesis based on contingence-free life history selection by the agreed demographic fitness of the Malthusian parameter (Witting 1997, 2017b).

-The theoretical development of a self-organising selection falls as a logical extension of the traditional life history theory that emerged from the contingent While argued as one of the most charparadigm. acteristic features of biological evolution (e.g. Mayr 1988; Gould 1989; Salthe 1989), the contingency of "chance and necessity" (Monod 1971) is a somewhat self-contradictory natural selection concept where the main force of evolution has no organising force.
-It is fairest to understand the contingent hypothesis in a historical perspective where the absence of an identified organising force was a successful working hypothesis.
+While not immediately self-evident, the theoretical development of self-organising natural selection is in fact a logical extension of the traditional life history theory that emerged from the contingent paradigm.
+While argued as one of the most characteristic features of biological evolution (e.g. Mayr 1988; Gould 1989; Salthe 1989), the contingency of "chance and necessity" (Monod 1971) is a somewhat self-contradictory natural selection concept where the main force of evolution has no organising force.
+Yet, it is fairest to understand the contingent hypothesis in a historical perspective where the absence of an identified organising force was a successful working hypothesis.
 Not only did it allow plenty evolutionary hypotheses to flourish without the constraints of a dominating force, but it allowed also for an easy explanation of the diversity of life, providing convincing arguments against the widespread critique of biological evolution.